 The massive sheet of falling water and the spray it produces is both mesmerizing and awe-inspiring.
-The dense rain forest on the Zimbabwean side of the Falls is an enigma of 400 plant species and is alive with small antelope, primates and birds.
+The dense rain forest on the Zimbabwean side of the falls is an enigma comprising 400 plant species and is alive with small antelope, primates and birds.

-The nearby Victoria Falls National Park and the towns of Victoria Falls and Livingstone offer additional pleasures to the discerning visitor.
-Here you can enjoy an excess of adventure and nature-based activities.
-From laid back walks and cultural trips, to the adrenaline rush of rafting and bungee jumping.
+The nearby Victoria Falls National Park, and the towns of Victoria Falls and Livingstone, offer additional pleasures to the discerning visitor.
+Here you can enjoy an excess of adventurous and nature-based activities, from laid-back walks and cultural trips, to the adrenaline rush of rafting and bungee jumping.

 - David Livingstione

 Known by the locals as “Mosi-oa-Tunya” or “The Smoke That Thunders”, the Victoria Falls were declared a World Heritage Site in 1989 for being one of the most spectacular waterfalls on earth.
-While it is neither the highest nor the widest waterfall in the world, it is classified as the largest single sheet of falling water, based on its width of 1,708 metres (5,604 ft) and height of 108 metres (354 ft).
+While it is neither the highest nor the widest waterfall in the world, it is classified as the largest single sheet of falling water, based on its width of 1,708 metres (5,604 ft) and its height of 108 metres (354 ft).

 A Scottish explorer by the name of David Livingstone was the first European explorer to see the falls in 1855.
 His journey was to find a route to the East Coast of Africa from Luanda.
 He decided to name the falls “Victoria Falls” as a gift to the British Monarch, Queen Victoria.